goncalor/SLAE64/1/readme.markdown

 If the password is correct the shellcode spawns a shell, otherwise it quits.
 I defined a few objectives for this shellcode that were not specified in the assignment:

 - I wanted the password to be of *any size* up to at least 16 bytes
-- and that it would be trival to change the password, no special knowledge needed
+- and that it would be trivial to change the password, no special knowledge needed

 ### Defining the password